Village Hall Refurbishment is Happening and Well Underway

-The Village Hall Refurbishment begins this month with the work being carried out over the next three months.
+The Village Hall Refurbishment began on schedule in March and is expected to continue over the next three months.
 Clearly, there will be some inconvenience to regular users of the Hall but we will seek to minimise it.

 What can you expect from the Refurbishment?